ITS-YASH33/Landing_page_HTML_CSS/README.md

-# Landing_page_HTML_CSS
+# Landing_Page_HTML_CSS
-This webpage shows how to create a landing page
+This simple webpage shows how to create a landing page